chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 For our example, we will be running every job on :math:`1` node with :math:`40` tasks per node.

-Once you've added your account and all the other job directives you wanted to add in the Bash script, we may generate the different cases by running the ``lethe_case_generator.py`` script.
+Once you have added your account and all the other job directives you wanted to add in the Bash script, we may generate the different cases by running the ``lethe_case_generator.py`` script.

 .. note::